heimrichhannot/contao-pwa-bundle/README.md

 > This bundle is currently in progress an not ready for production.

+This bundle is using [PHP Web Push lib](https://github.com/web-push-libs/web-push-php) to provide push notifications.

 ## Features

 * Create and register manifest file for each page root